wandb/docs/content/guides/integrations/lightning.md

 trainer = pl.Trainer(callbacks=[LogPredictionSamplesCallback()])
 ```

-## Use multiple GPUs with Lightning and W&B?
+## Use multiple GPUs with Lightning and W&B

 PyTorch Lightning has Multi-GPU support through their DDP Interface.
-However, PyTorch Lightning's design requires us to be careful about how we instantiate our GPUs.
+However, PyTorch Lightning's design requires you to be careful about how you instantiate our GPUs.

 Lightning assumes that each GPU (or Rank) in your training loop must be instantiated in exactly the same way - with the same initial conditions.
 However, only rank 0 process gets access to the `wandb.run` object, and for non-zero rank processes: `wandb.run = None`.
 This could cause your non-zero processes to fail.
 Such a situation can put you in a **deadlock** because rank 0 process will wait for the non-zero rank processes to join, which have already crashed.

-For this reason, we have to be careful about how we set up our training code.
+For this reason, be careful about how we set up your training code.
 The recommended way to set it up would be to have your code be independent of the `wandb.run` object.

 ```python
 class MNISTClassifier(pl.LightningModule):